Kosar79/Jquery_Auto_Complete_TextBox/README.md

 5-Fill out source.xml with items you want to be viewed based on user input(in the example it has name of cities).

 6- You are all set!
-Contact with any question or feedback or comments (kosarh79@gmail.com)
+Contact me with any question or feedback or comments (kosarh79@gmail.com)